Jobless benefits undercut businesses as Democrats’ ‘automatic stabilizers’ keep people at home

-President Biden’s push to extend supercharged unemployment benefits based on the jobless rate or other economic indicators is frustrating small business owners who are struggling to lure employees back to the workforce.
+President Biden’s push to extend supercharged unemployment benefits based on the jobless rate or other economic indicators is frustrating small-business owners who are struggling to lure employees back to the workforce.

-In Mr. Biden $1.8 trillion “American Families Plan,” the White House says the president wants to work with Congress “to automatically adjust the length and amount of [unemployment] benefits unemployed workers receive depending on economic conditions.”
+In Mr. Biden $1.8 trillion “American Families Plan,” the White House says the president wants to work with Congress “to automatically adjust the length and amount of [jobless] benefits unemployed workers receive depending on economic conditions.”

-Congressional Democrats have long pushed for so-called “automatic stabilizers” for the jobless benefits and Mr. Biden and his administration have expressed support for the idea in the past.
-Small business owners, though, say that indefinite federal assistance would further incentivize people to stay out of the labor market.
+Congressional Democrats have long pushed for “automatic stabilizers” for the jobless benefits, and Mr. Biden and his administration have expressed support for the idea in the past.
+Small-business owners, though, say indefinite federal assistance would give people further reason to stay out of the labor market.

 Congress extended a $300-per-week federal boost to regular state unemployment benefits until early September and included one-time direct payments of up to $1,400 for millions of Americans in Mr. Biden’s $1.9 trillion coronavirus relief package.